 Free help to leave religious cults like Mormonism, Scientology and Jehovah's Witnesses with GDPR

-Leaving organisations like Mormonism (also known as The Church of Jesus Christ of Latter-Day Saints), Scientology or Jehovas Witnesses can be a lengthy and costly process.
+Leaving organizations like Mormonism (also known as The Church of Jesus Christ of Latter-Day Saints), Scientology or Jehovah Witnesses can be a lengthy and costly process.
 But surely it is a worthy endeavor which will help you realize your own potential.

 Please note that this is only available to citizens of the European Union where the GDPR applies.

 What does the church do with you data?

 These Organizations store a lot of sensitive information about you - for example, your name, address, date of birth, telephone number.
 If you have had children during your membership, also the names and dates of birth of your children.
 In addition, church relevant data such as your baptism date, dates of ceremonies, attendance lists are kept, members and missionaries/volunteers are given your data to visit or write letters to you.
 You are discussed in church meetings about how to get you back into the Church.
 The Church might also try to contact you to baptize your children.

 For example, the Mormon Church has issued instructions on how members of the congregation should find out your address etc. to contact you. http://tech.lds.org/wiki/Locating_members